Junction Conditions and local Spacetimes in General Relativity: Local Geometries and Deformations of Spacetime

 Anyway, after this has now been clarified, it remains to be discussed what advantages working with the deformation approach presented in this section has over working with the thin shell formalism presented in the previous section.

-One of the main advantages of working with the deformation approach is that it is more general than the thin shell formalism and other closely related approaches to the subject, such as, in particular, Penrose's cut-and-paste method.
-Ultimately, these approaches occur as special cases of the geometric deformation framework.
+One of the main advantages of working with the deformation approach is more general and versatile than the thin shell formalism and and other closely related approaches to the subject, such as, in particular, Penrose's cut-and-paste method.
+This is not least because it allows the metrics and curvature fields of pairs of local spacetimes to be smoothly deformed into each other via introducing smooth transition functions instead of step functions.
+In this context, as it turns out, the main advantage of the geometric deformation approach compared to thin-shell formalism is that it cannot fail in the sense that, in principle, a smooth geometric transition always exists for arbitrary spacetime pairs.
+In contrast, the gluing of arbitrary spacetime pairs is not always possible.

-In addition, the deformation approach allows for a more careful treatment of the subject in the sense that it allows the treatment of problems where both Penrose's method and the thin shell method were expected to lead to distributionally ill-defined terms, which cannot be properly treated from a mathematical point of view.
-This shall be explained in greater detail in the next section on the basis of the concrete example of gravitational shock wave spacetimes in black hole backgrounds.
+In addition, as shall be explained in greater detail in the next section on the basis of concrete geometric examples, the deformation approach allows for a more careful handling of the subject in the sense that it allows the treatment of problems where the thin shell method is expected to lead to distributionally ill-defined terms, which cannot be properly treated from a mathematical point of view.
+It turns out, however, that the thin-shell formalism can be extended using Colombeau's theory of generalized functions in order to enable a mathematically rigorous treatment of the problematic terms mentioned, whereas all extensions of the formalism mentioned prove to be completely consistent with the geometric deformation approach.

-The deformation approach is also more versatile than traditional spacetime gluing approaches because it allows spacetime pairs to be smoothly glued together by introducing a suitable cut-off function, and also because it allows new solutions of the field equations to be constructed using transformations that leave the geometric character of the background metric unchanged, but lead to a new ambient spacetime or even classes of ambient spacetimes.
-Furthermore, the formalism mentioned includes the perturbative approach to general relativity as a special case.
-Not least for this reason, it allows one to weaken the formulated boundary conditions $(31)$ and $(32)$ or $(42)$, which are designed to meet the previously discussed junction conditions, in a perturbative sense, so that they are no longer exact, but only approximately valid, i. e. up to higher orders in a fixed parameter or systems of parameters.
+Furthermore, in contrast to the thin shell formalism, the geometric deformation approach also allows new solutions of the field equations to be constructed using transformations that leave the geometric character of the background metric unchanged, but lead to a new ambient spacetime or even classes of ambient spacetimes.

+Last but not least the deformation formalism includes the perturbative approach to general relativity as a special case.
+Not least for this reason, it allows one to weaken conditions $(28-33)$, which are designed to meet the previously discussed junction conditions in various cases, in a perturbative sense, so that they are no longer exact, but only approximately valid, i. e. up to higher orders in a fixed parameter or systems of parameters.

-This will be explained in more detail in the next section using concrete geometric models.
-For the sake of simplicity, however, only a few very simple examples of local spacetimes are selected and discussed below, which can be easily obtained by suitable deformation of a (usually highly symmetric) background geometry.
+All this will be explained in the next section using concrete geometric models.
+For the sake of simplicity, however, only simple models will discussed, which can be obtained by specifying a suitable deformation of a (usually highly symmetric) background geometry.